First Red Scare: May Day 1919

 The American labor movement had been celebrating its May Day holiday since the 1890s and had seen none of the violence associated with the day's events in Europe.
 On May 1, 1919, the left mounted especially large demonstrations, and violence greeted the normally peaceful parades in Boston, New York, and Cleveland.
 In Boston, police tried to stop a march that lacked a permit.
 In the ensuing melee both sides fought for possession of the Socialists' red flags.
-One policeman was shot and died of wounds; a second officer died of a heart attack.
+One policeman was shot and died of his wounds; a second officer died of a heart attack.
 William Sidis was arrested.
 Later a mob attacked the Socialist headquarters.
-Police arrested 114, all from the Socialist side.
+Police arrested 116, all from the Socialist side.
 Each side's newspapers provided uncritical support to their own the next day.
 In New York, soldiers in uniform burned printed materials at the Russian People's House and forced immigrants to sing the Star-Spangled Banner.

 Cleveland, Ohio saw the worst violence.
 Leftists protesting the imprisonment of Eugene V. Debs and promoting the campaign of Charles Ruthenberg, the Socialist candidate for mayor, planned to march through the center of the city.
 A group of Victory Loan workers, a nationalist organization whose members sold war bonds and thought themselves still at war against all forms of anti-Americanism, tried to block some of the marchers and a melee ensued.
 A mob ransacked Ruthenberg's headquarters.
 Mounted police, army trucks, and tanks restored order.
-Two people died, forty were injured, and 116 arrested.
+Two people died, forty were injured, and 106 arrested.
 Local newspapers noted that only 8 of those arrested were born in the United States.
 The city government immediately passed laws to restrict parades and the display of red flags.

 With few dissents, newspapers blamed the May Day marchers for provoking the nationalists' response.
 The Salt Lake City Tribune did not think anyone had a right to march.
 It said: "Free speech has been carried to the point where it is an unrestrained menace."
 A few, however, thought the marches were harmless and that the marchers' enthusiasm would die down on its own if they were left unmolested.